harryji168/Summary_Notes/Jobs/reasons_for_developer.md

 https://www.techadvisor.com/feature/small-business/reasons-why-you-should-become-web-developer-3788491/

-# You don't necessarily need a degree, don't necessarily need a ledegree, but You can become a specialist
+# You don't necessarily need a degree, don't necessarily need a license, but You can become a specialist

 # Your earning potential is huge , You'll be in high demand ,You'll be part of a community